Instanton Floer homology, sutures, and Euler characteristics: Heegaard Floer homology and the graph TQFT

 Similar commutative diagrams hold for $\hfm$ and $HF^+$. \elem \bpf This follows from term (1) of Proposition \ref{prop: stabcommute}. \epf \bthm Suppose $Y$ is a closed, oriented 3-manifold.
 Then groups $HF^-(Y,\bs{w})$ for all $\bs{w}\subset Y$ and transition maps $\Psi_{\bs{w}_1\to\bs{w}_2}^-$ for all $\bs{w}_1,\bs{w}_2\subset Y$ form a transitive system, which is denoted by $HF^-(Y)$.
 Moreover, suppose $(W,\Ga)$ is a restricted graph cobordism from $(Y_1,\bs{w}_1)$ to $(Y_2,\bs{w}_2)$.
 Then $HF^-(W,\Ga)$ induces a well-defined map from $HF^-(Y_1)$ to $HF^-(Y_2)$, which is independent of the choice of the restricted graph $\Ga$ and denoted by $HF^-(W)$.

-Similar arguments hold for other versions of Heegaard Floer homology groups. \ethm \bpf The well-definedness of $HF^-(Y)$ and $HF^-(W,\Ga)$ follows from Lemma \ref{lem: transitive 1} and Lemma \ref{lem: transitive 2}.
-Note that the restricted graph cobordism is a composition of maps associated to 1-, 2-, 3-handle attachments and free-stabilizations.
-By Lemma \ref{cor: free iso}, free-stabilizations maps are either isomorphisms or zero maps.
-Then the independence of $\Ga$ follows from Proposition \ref{prop: indep of path} and above lemmas.
-The proofs for other versions of Heegaard Floer homology groups are similar. \epf \brem Groups and maps in Theorem \ref{thm: transitive system} also split into spin$^c$ structures.
+Similar arguments hold for infinity and plus versions of Heegaard Floer homology groups. \ethm \bpf The well-definedness of $HF^-(Y)$ and $HF^-(W,\Ga)$ follows from Lemma \ref{lem: transitive 1} and Lemma \ref{lem: transitive 2}.
+Note that the restricted graph cobordism is a composition of maps associated to 1-, 2-, 3-handle attachments.
+Then the independence of $\Ga$ follows from the functoriality of the map associated to a ribbon graph cobordism.
+The proofs for infinity and plus versions of Heegaard Floer homology groups are similar. \epf \brem Groups and maps in Theorem \ref{thm: transitive system} also split into spin$^c$ structures.
 Suppose $\mathfrak{s}\in{\rm Spin}^c(W)$ is a nontorsion spin$^c$ structure which restricts to nontorsion spin$^c$ structure $\mathfrak{s}_i$ on $Y_i$ for $i=1,2$.
 Then $\hfm(Y_i,\mathfrak{s}_i)$ and $HF^+(Y_i,\mathfrak{s}_i)$ are canonically identified by the boundary map in Proposition \ref{prop: long exact sequence}.
 Moreover, the maps $\hfm(W,\mathfrak{s})$ and $HF^+(W,\mathfrak{s})$ are the same under this identification.
 We write the map as $HF(W,\mathfrak{s}).$ \erem